Black Scholars Matter

 The symbol above was conceived of and designed to do 3 very specific things:

-- Reaffirm Black Scholars, individually and collectively, from pre-K through professorship, of the importance of both their presence in academic settings and the intellectual contributions of their work to human knowledge, educational advancement, and social progress.
+- Reaffirm Black Scholars, individually and collectively, from pre-K through professorship, of the importance of both their presence in academic settings and the intellectual contributions of their work to human knowledge, educational advancement, and political progress.

 - Invite students, postdocs, faculty, and administration to meaningfully engage in culturally responsive dialogues surrounding the experience of marginalized groups in academia, especially Black Scholars, in this particular case.